 Toast Rack (England), ca. 1879

-This is a Toast Rack.
-It was designed by Christopher Dresser.
+This is a Toast rack.
+It was designed by Christopher Dresser and manufactured by James Dixon & Sons.
 It is dated ca. 1879 and we acquired it in 2002.
 Its medium is silver-plated metal.
 It is a part of the Product Design and Decorative Arts department.

 The clean, angular form of this toast rack is characteristic of Dresser’s innovative designs—simple lines create the form and replace ornament.
 Dresser, unlike other design reformers of his era, used industrial methods to make good design more affordable: here, silver electroplating makes the precious material available to a broader range of consumers.